abhiiibhattt/urban-logistics-app/README.md

 This project is intended for educational, research, and portfolio purposes.

-© 2026 Abhinava Bhat.
-All rights reserved.
+© 2026 Abhinava Bhat P V. All rights reserved.